wasabeef/notion-to-github-comments/README.md

 4. Add the following secret:
    - **Name**: `NOTION_TOKEN`
    - **Value**: Your Notion integration token from Step 1

+**🔒 Security**: Never commit the Notion token directly to your repository.
+Always use GitHub Secrets.

 ### Step 4: Create Workflow File